Why Invest in Silver?

 During the period of the Roman Empire, the gold/silver ratio was fixed at 12:1.
 Issac Newton, Master of the Royal Mint, formulated a view in 1717 on "the price and relationship of gold to silver" wherein he discussed ratios such as 15/1 and 15.5/1 between gold and silver.
 Similarly, the US Coinage Act of 1792 deemed that "the proportional value of gold and silver in all coins, which shall by law be current as money within the United States, shall be fifteen to one".

-The ratio is used by many analysts as a timing indicator to help inform the decision as to whether it may be a relatively better time to buy silver compared to gold.
-When the ratio is reaching about 80, some analysts recommend investors to shift from holding gold to holding silver in their portfolios.
+The Gold to Silver ratio is used by many analysts as a timing indicator to help inform the decision as to whether it may be a relatively better time to buy silver compared to gold.
+When the ratio is at the high end of its long term range, some analysts recommend investors to shift from holding gold to holding silver in their portfolios.

 Physical Silver versus other forms of Silver